-Request for Fiscal Year: 2024
+Request for Fiscal Year: 2023

-Organization's Name:Richmond Farmers Market
+\Richmond Farmers Market

-Address: PO Box 806
+Organization's Name: \

-City, State, Zip: Richmond, VT 05477

-Website address: www.richmondfarmersmarketvt.org

-A. GENERAL INFORMATION

-- 1. Program Name: Richmond Farmers Market - 2.
-Contact Person/Title: Stephanie Choate

-Telephone Number: 802-363-2822 E-mail address: choate.stephanie@gmail.com

-- 3. Total number of individuals served in the last complete fiscal year by this program: It's very difficult to track how many people attend the market, but we estimate 500-900 people come through each week.
-This year, we had an increase in the number of vendors and had a total of 55 vendors rotating throughout the year. - Total number of the above individuals who are Town residents: 42 percent of residents Please, attach any documentation that supports this number. - For two weeks in 2020 we invited market attendees to share their town of residence.
+Address:PO Box 806 ty, State, Zip:Richmond, VT 05477 We Website address: www.richmondfarmersmarketvt.org A. GENERAL INFORMATION 1.
+Program Name: Richmond Farmers Market 2.
+2. Contact Person/Title: Stephanie Choate Telephone Number: 802-363-2822 E-mail address: choate.stephanie@gmail.com 3.
+3. Total number of individuals served in the last complete fiscal year by this program: It's very difficult to track how many people attend the market, but we estimate 500-800 people come through each week.
+4. Total number of the above individuals who are Town residents: Estimated 42 $\%$ Please, attach any documentation that supports this number.
+For two weeks in 2020 we invited market attendees to share their town of residence.
 Based on information collected, slightly less than half were from Richmond.

-Percent of people served who are Town residents:

-Estimated 42 percent, based on 2020 survey.
-In 2022, 12 of our 55 rotating vendors are from Richmond.
-One of our two anchor produce farms is a Richmond farm, and two of our four prepared food vendors are from Richmond, one of them run by Richmond high school students.
-Many other vendors are either former Richmond residents or from close neighboring towns, including Huntington, Bolton, Duxbury, Hinesburg, Williston, Jericho and more.

-5. Amount of Request: \$1,500 6.
-Total Program Budget: \$10,856 Percent of total program budget you are requesting from the Town of Richmond: 13.8%

-7. Please state or attach the mission of your agency: We are dedicated to strengthening the direct connection between producers and consumers by providing an inclusive space for all members of the community to convene over and celebrate local food, artisanal crafts, music and more.

-8. Funding will be used to:
+Percent of people served who are Town residents: Estimated 42 percent, based on 2020 survey.
+In 2021, nine of our 36 rotating vendors are from Richmond.
+One of our two anchor produce farms is a Richmond farm, and one of our three prepared food vendors was run by Richmond high school students.
+5. Amount of Request: \$1,5006.
+Total Program Budget: \$7,500Percent of total program budget you are requesting from the Town of Richmond: 20% 7. .
+Please state or attach the mission of your agency: We are dedicated to strengthening the direct connection between producers and consumers by providing an inclusive space for all members of the community to convene over and celebrate local food, artisanal crafts, music and more.
+8. Funding will be used to: XMaintain an existing programExpand an Existing ProgramStart a new program 9.
+Has your organization received funds from the Town in the past for this or a similar program?

-X____Maintain an existing program Expand an Existing Program Start a new program a.
-Does the amount of your request represent an increase over your previous appropriation?
-If yes, explain the reason(s) for the increase.

-9. Has your organization received funds from the Town in the past for this or a similar program?
-In FY23 we received \$1,500 from the town of Richmond.
-In FY22 we received \$400 from the town Recreation Department.
-In the past, the town of Richmond has been a market sponsor for generally \$200 - \$400 per year.
-These were one-time sponsorships from town departments, not part of the town budget.
+In 2021 we received \$400 from the town Recreation Department.
+In the past, the town of Richmond has been a market sponsor for generally \$200 - \$400.
+These have all been one-time sponsorships from town departments, never part of the town budget.